tree: e109ad12387369fcecfff6e18cb70a1a7701f563 [path history] [tgz]

 Build Script

 To compile, you just have to run ./build.sh.
-It should take care of downloading the NaCl SDK and building all the required dependencies.
+It should take care of downloading the SDK and building all the required dependencies.

 When it's finished, the output/ directory will hold all the compiled objects, and the output/plugin/ directory can be copied over to nassh.